noddos/noddos/README.md

 Noddos runs as a daemon to listen to DHCP, DNS and UPnP/SSDP traffic and monitor traffic flows on the home or enterprise network.
 It reads DHCP and DNS data by sniffing those packets using AF_PACKET_RING.
 If incoming SSDP data has a 'Location' header then Noddos will call the URL contained in the header to collect additional device information.
 Using the Linux Netfilter functionality, Noddos tracks network flows in real time using either /proc/net/nf_conntrack if available or otherwise using the Linux NFCT API.
 Noddos reads a file with Device Profiles that specifies the matching conditions and traffic filtering rules.
 Periodically, Noddos matches discovered devices with the [device profile database](https://github.com/noddos/noddosprofiles/) to identify known devices.
 Noddos can be configured to upload traffic statistics for identified devices and device attributes for devices it has not yet been able to identify.
 The Noddos configuration file specifies a.o. whether traffic and device statistics should be uploaded.

 The Noddos process should be started at boot time.
-The noddos package for routers running firmware of the [Lede project](https://lede-project.org/) includes an init.d/procd script that launches noddos.
+The Noddos package for routers running firmware of the [Lede project](https://lede-project.org/) includes an init.d/procd script that launches Noddos.
 The process runs as a daemon and needs to run as root so it can update firewall rules.
 Depending on traffic patterns and the processor architecture, typically the client consumes about 10MB of DRAM.
 The CPU usage for the process is all but negligible at 1-2%.

 The 'getnoddosdeviceprofiles' script is used to securely download the list of Device Profiles over HTTPS from the Noddos web site, check the digital signature of the file using a Noddos certificate and makes the downloaded file available to the Noddos client.
 It needs access to the public cert for the key that was used to sign the file.
 That public key is included in the software distribution of Noddos.
 Th getnoddosdeviceprofiles script should be called at least once per day from cron.